-Only DRS’s Employer Support Services team can create and update the main contact role in ERA.
-The main contact role replaces what we call the TRN/MAIN today.
+Only DRS’s Employer Support Services team can create and update the Main Contact role in ERA.
+You can designate one person as the primary Main Contact.

 Yes.
 For employers who report through the new ERA Interactive, we will pre-populate ERA with the data we already have from the employer’s last regular report.